hanasusak/GettingCleaningData/README.md

 ### The tidy data set and the code book
 The tidy data set is in folder **Tidy_Data**.
-Code book for tidy data can be found in file *CodeBook.Rmd*.
+Code book for tidy data can be found in file *CodeBook.md*.
 Additional informaton about tidy data can be found in this file or in code book.

 ### How to code variables

 * Tidy data have 68 columns and 180 rows plus 1 row (first) for column names.
 File name is __tidy_data.txt__.
 * Each row represent one combination of subject and activity (6x30)